Jorge Moragas: Early life and education

-Graduated with a BA in Law by the University of Barcelona and after obtaining a diploma from the International Studies Center of Barcelona, he completed his education in Tours (France), at Drew University in the United States and at the Headquarters of the UN in New York City.
-He joins the Spanish Diplomatic Corps in 1995.
+Graduated with a BA in law from the University of Barcelona, and after obtaining a diploma from the International Studies Center of Barcelona, he completed his education in Tours (France), at Drew University in the United States and at the Headquarters of the UN in New York City.
+He joined the Spanish Diplomatic Corps in 1995.

 Political career

-After joining the Spanish Diplomatic Corps, Moragas was appointed adviser on protocol of the Presidency of the Government, holding the position from 1995 to 1998.
+After joining the Spanish Diplomatic Corps, Moragas was appointed adviser on protocol to the Presidency of the Government, holding the position from 1995 to 1998.
 He was then appointed director of the Cabinet of the Secretary General of the Presidency of the Government, where he served until 2002.

 Moragas joined the People's Party in 2000 and two years later was selected to lead the International Relations Secretariat of the party, from where he directs all the external action of the party, its participation in the European People's Party and in international organizations such as the Centrist Democrat International or the International Democrat Union.
 He was also the coordinator of the international area of the party's electoral program for the 2004 and 2008 elections.

 Moragas has represented Barcelona in the Congress of Deputies as a member of the People's Party since 2004.
 During his legislative career, Moragas has been a member of the Committee on Foreign Affairs, the Joint Commission for the European Union and the Committee on International Cooperation for Development.
 He has made more than twenty interventions in Parliament defending the principles and values of democracy, freedom and human rights in areas of the world where they are threatened.
 He has also promoted various initiatives on Cuba and Venezuela in the European Parliament.

 In June 2008 he was appointed Coordinator of Presidency and of International Relations of the People's Party, where he is currently a member of the National Executive Committee.

 After the elections of 2011 he was appointed head of the Cabinet of the President of the Government of Spain, position that continues to hold today after his appointment in November 2016.
 Jorge Moragas is also Secretary of the National Security Council, body responsible for the elaboration of the National Security Strategy.